 In the second round of feedback (July 2019), in which Auckland Transport had moved the proposed crossing further towards Cellarmans, we again suggested some more tweaks.

 The crossing was supposed to be built by the end of June 2020 but Covid-19 has delayed some projects.
-The latest is: “Due to some property issues at 484 Te Atatu Rd and the uncertainty around the COVID-19 shutdown, we will most likely to start the construction on site from July 2020 at the earliest.”
+March 2020: “Due to some property issues at 484 Te Atatu Rd and the uncertainty around the COVID-19 shutdown, we will most likely to start the construction on site from July 2020 at the earliest.”